 As the investigation “progressed”, backup is sent from Britain in the form of two dogs named Eddie and Keela.
 Eddie is a police dog able to detect the smell of cadavers and Keela’s specialty is the smell of blood.
 Between the two dogs, 200 cases have been resolved.
 An impressive track record that did not prevent the parents from attempting to dismiss their reliability upon their findings.

-The dogs were taken to the rented flat of all the friends (known as the ‘Tapas 9′), as well as the McCanns’ flat.
+The dogs were taken to all the friends’ rented flats (known as the ‘Tapas 9′), as well as the McCanns’ flat.

 At the McCanns’ flat, the dogs became increasingly excited, started barking at two locations they deemed of interest: Eddie, the cadaver dog, pointed out the bedroom’s closet as a place of interest as well as behind the living room’s sofa.
 For Keela, the blood-detecting dog, it was also behind the sofa where blood was detected.
 According to the lead investigator at the time, this opened the possibility that a freak accident might have occurred at that specific location.
 A freak accident the parents would obviously try to cover up considering it was the norm during the group of friends’ holiday to leave the children unattended.

-Before the Forensic Science Service in Birmingham released the test results, the British newspaper ‘The Times’ had already announced that the results did not match, a fake story which seriously hindered the credibility of The Times at the time.
+Before the Forensic Science Service in Birmingham released the test results, the British newspaper ‘The Times’ had already announced that the results did not match, a fake story which seriously hindered the credibility of the paper at the time.

 During the whole investigation, Kate McCann refused to answer questions, even those that an innocent person should have no issues with answering truthfully, if anything those are questions that would help in the progress of the investigation.